 SnapRAID was created following the Unix philosophy: Write programs that do one thing and do it well.

 The first design principle was reliability.
-The result is a simple architecture and an easy to understand implementation, following the Dijkstra quote Simplicity is prerequisite for reliability.
+The result is a simple architecture and an easy to understand implementation.

 Extensive and automated tests with the runtime checker Valgrind and with the Google Sanitizers are done to ensure the correctness of the final application.
 The test has a code coverage of over 90%, measured with lcov.

-SnapRAID is also verified with the Coverity Scan and clang static analyzers, and with the American Fuzzy Lop fuzzy tester.
+SnapRAID is also verified with Coverity Scan for both the CLI and the Daemon. and clang static analyzers, and with the American Fuzzy Lop fuzzy tester.

 The second design principle was robustness.
 It supports any kind of problem.
 Even on kernel panics, power-downs or any other hard failure at runtime, your redundancy data is in safe hands.